silvercodemode/WeeklyWatchlist/README.md

 This is a single page application that I decided to make for myself to have a quick glance layout of the weekly shows that I am following.

-I'm using firestore as my data persistence and you can login in with an email address to save your list to be viewed later.
+I'm using Firebase Cloud Firestore as my data persistence.
+You can create an account using an email address to save your list to be viewed later.
+Any valid email address should work you aren't required to confirm it.

 ## Link
 I have the app deployed on git pages [here.](https://mp7373.github.io/WeeklyWatchlist/)